ivankachaikindev/uav-simple-simulation/README.md

-# uav-dev-assessment
+# uav-simple-simulation
-Assessment for UAV Software Engineer position
+Simple simulation with UAV using dronekit and mission planner